 This area of Strade Nuovi or new streets built by Genoa’s most influencial families was known as the Palazzi dei Rolli for the roll of luxurious residences that lined this area and hosted important guests of the families.
 Many of the palazzos are open as living museums for the public to tour and give an inside peek to the glamorous and opulent lifestyles of Genoa’s prominent families.

-Interior splendor at the Palazzo Reale
+Interior splendor at the Palazzo Reale in Genoa

 One of grandest palaces in Genoa, Palazzo Reale is open to the public for viewing.
 Inside the palazzo are 23 sumptuous rooms filled with stunning architectural details, furniture and artwork that were built to match the grand castles of France including Versailles, which the Savoy dynasty at that time wanted to emulate.
 The self tour lead you to many of the royals personal rooms, assembly rooms and other state rooms including this magnificent hall of mirrors below which are elaborate and filled with statuary, artwork and fine details to the interior rooms.

 Tip: you can buy combination tickets to visit various Unesco buildings palaces along the Strade Nuovi.
 For more information on the different self tours available, you can check out the Genoa Palazzi dei Rolli website here.